Warnings: violence, mentions of rape

 The rest was routine.

-Wen Qing undressed his wound carefully, going so far as to bring torchlight closer for a better look of it.
+Wen Qing undressed his wound carefully, going so far as to bring the torchlight closer for a better look of it.
 It must be nighttime, Wei Wuxian thought; the smells were different here after the moon rose, and the air that came in from the entrance of the cave was cooler.
 No light filtered under the curtain of furs they would soon take off for the summer.

-“Sect leader Jiang was very careful how he stabbed you,” Wen Qing said, palping the wound slowly.
+“Sect leader Jiang was very careful in how he stabbed you,” Wen Qing said, palping the wound slowly.

 “He did not hit anything vital, or not much anyway.
 But your body is weak, and you’ve been pushing yourself more than ever lately.
 You caught an infection.”